Aliases for CTSC Gene

 GeneCards Summary for CTSC Gene

 CTSC (Cathepsin C) is a Protein Coding gene.
 Diseases associated with CTSC include Papillon-Lefevre Syndrome and Haim-Munk Syndrome.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Among its related pathways are Metabolism of proteins and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and cysteine-type peptidase activity.
 An important paralog of this gene is TINAGL1.

 Thiol protease.
 Has dipeptidylpeptidase activity.
 Active against a broad range of dipeptide substrates composed of both polar and hydrophobic amino acids.
 Proline cannot occupy the P1 position and arginine cannot occupy the P2 position of the substrate.
 Can act as both an exopeptidase and endopeptidase.
 Activates serine proteases such as elastase, cathepsin G and granzymes A and B. Can also activate neuraminidase and factor XIII.